Wellness & Preventive Care

-Right now, the main targets of PRP in pets are arthritis in cats and arthritis in dogs.
+Right now, the main targets of PRP in pets are arthritis in cats and dogs.
 Lab data have been promising, which means research is likely to continue and narrow down the circumstances in which successful PRP treatments abound.
-It's worth talking to your vet about whether this treatment would be right for your cat or dog.

 Cherry Knolls Veterinary Clinic in Centennial is the place to start if you want to investigate PRP therapy for your pet.
-Contact us at 303-779-1170 to arrange for a consultation.
+Contact us to arrange for a consultation.